1. Email Marketing

 Popsmith welcome email

-The discount code “POPPERIOTTRSZXF4” is also made to look like it’s custom, which makes the reader feel it’s a personalised offer.
-Also, the code comes with a limited validity, which helps build urgency.
+The discount code “POPPERIOTTRSZXF4” is made to look like it’s a custom code, which makes the reader feel it’s a personalised offer.
+The code also has limited validity, which helps build urgency.

-WildWonder is also a D2C brand like Popsmith, and its welcome email also comes with a discount code, but the twist here is the focus on building a relationship along with achieving a sale.
+Wildwonder is also a D2C brand like Popsmith, and their welcome email also includes a discount code, but the twist here is the focus on building a relationship and achieving a sale at the same time.

 WildWonder welcome email

-The email starts with the product image along with a note from the founder, which helps WildWonder to build a direct relationship with the subscriber.
-Apart from that, this welcome email does an impressive job in promoting their product as well as their social channels.
+The email starts with the product image along with a note from the founder, which helps Wildwonder build a direct relationship with the subscriber.
+Apart from that, this welcome email does an impressive job of promoting their product and social channels.

 Brilliant is an interactive learning platform for maths, data analysis, computer science, and programming.
-As it’s a digital platform, they’ve used their welcome email as an onboarding email to help people get started quickly.
+As it’s a digital platform, it uses its welcome email as an onboarding email to help people get started quickly.

 Brilliant's welcome email